These oatmeal chocolate chip cookies are a favorite of mine.

-These cookies are so soft that you can eat them straight out of the freezer without thawing and they will just be slightly crispy.
+These cookies are so soft that you can bake them straight out of the freezer without thawing and they will just be slightly crispy.

 I used a mixture of coconut oil, olive oil, and applesauce to add extra nutrition and softness to these cookies.

-They are sweetened with organic cane sugar and sprinkled with dark chocolate chunks, making for a sweet but not overly sweet cookie.
+They are sweetened with organic cane sugar and sprinkled with dark chocolate chips, making for a sweet but not overly sweet cookie.

 I really can’t get enough of these and I am planning to make another batch tonight!

 If you love a really good oatmeal chocolate chunk cookie, then these are for you too!

 More Chocolate Chip Cookie Recipes you might like